Get

 Cardigan Welsh Corgi in Road

 The Cardigan Welsh Corgi’s history goes back thousands of years.
-It is an ancient breed that originated in Wales.
-According to the Cardigan Welsh Corgi Club of America, the Celts brought the dog from Central Europe.
-It is related to the German Teckel or Dachshund.
+This ancient breed originated in Wales.
+According to the Cardigan Welsh Corgi Club of America, the Celts brought the dog from Central Europe.1 They are related to the German Teckel or Dachshund.
 You might have also heard of their cousin, the Pembroke Welsh Corgi.

 Breed Overview